-Airport lounges are peaceful waiting areas maintained by airlines or by ground service companies.
+Airport lounges are peaceful waiting areas maintained by airlines or ground service companies.
 In the past, lounges were meant mainly for business class passengers to enjoy complimentary services before flights.
 Nowadays, many lounges are open to any traveller.
 That is the case at Helsinki Airport, too.
-Usually, lounges offer snacks and drinks including but not limited to alcoholic beverages.
+Usually, lounges serve snacks and drinks including but not limited to alcoholic beverages.
 Lounges offer also other complimentary services.
-For example, free fast WiFi, shower facilities, computer/iPad usage and printing services.
-The use of lounge premises and services is not free for economy passengers but accessing a lounge with an economy ticket is still feasible thru different methods.
-Paying the entrance fee on the spot is usually the most expensive way to access the lounge but unknown to many, there are several ways to access airport lounges more affordably.
-Airport lounges are not anymore meant for business class passengers only but also for ordinary travellers.
-In this article, we introduce Helsinki Airport lounges and many affordable ways to enjoy them.
+For example, free fast Wi-Fi, shower facilities, computer/iPad usage and printing services.
+The use of lounge premises and services is not free for economy class passengers but accessing a lounge with an economy ticket is still feasible through different methods.
+Paying the entrance fee on the spot is usually the most expensive way to visit a lounge but unknown to many, there are several ways to access airport lounges more affordably.
+Airport lounges are not only for business class passengers but also for ordinary travellers.
+In this article, we introduce Helsinki Airport lounges and affordable ways to enjoy them.

 There are seven airport lounges at Helsinki-Vantaa Airport:

 - Finnair Schengen Lounge (review)

 All the lounges except Plaza Premium Arrival Lounge are located after the security control so lounge visitors are required to have a valid boarding pass.
 Arriving passengers may choose to visit Plaza Premium Arrival Lounge.